 Robert looked at her quizzically.
 "What would you like to do?"
 Denice Castanaveras said quietly, firmly, "I would like to work in politics."
 Robert snorted.
 "Well, it's your soul."

-She slept in Robert's spare room.
+SHE SLEPT IN Robert's spare room.

-The building was near two centuries old; built shortly after the American Centennial, not long after Lincoln had freed the slaves.
-The building was largely what webdancers called dead space; most of the rooms in the building lacked access to the InfoNet.
+The building was near two centuries old; built not long after the American Centennial.
+It was mostly what webdancers called dead space; most of the rooms in the building lacked access to the Net.
 Late that night, when Ralf the Wise and Powerful came to visit her, he did so through the limited radio packet bandwidth available on her handheld.
-Denice did not need much sleep-on an average night, four to five hours, and she got by with less.
-At 2:00 on Sunday morning, as she lay in bed reading one of Robert's prized paper books, the laser on her handheld lit, and a holoform appeared at the foot of her bed.
+Denice did not need much sleep, four to five hours usually, and she got by with less.
+At 2 A.M. on Sunday morning, as she lay in bed reading one of Robert's prized paper books, the laser on her handheld lit, and a holoform appeared at the foot of her bed.
 The voice of the AI who had once been the Image of Trent the Uncatchable issued from the speaker in the handheld.
 "Hello, Denice."
 Denice put the book down on the small table at the bedside and sat up in bed, drawing the covers up around her shoulders to keep herself warm against the slight chill.
 "Hello, Ralf.
 What have you found?"
 Denice did not need much light to audit black text on white paper; she had dimmed the ceiling glowpaint considerably.
 Ralf's image illuminated its surroundings indistinctly, competing with the gentle glowpaint.
 He wavered at the edges, in the seeming of a man of indeterminate age, wearing dark, flowing robes.
 His slightly ascetic features were vaguely reminiscent of Trent's, of the man who had written the code that had become Ralf.
 Denice did not know, and had never seen reason to ask, if the image Ralf presented to the world was in any sense the way Ralf saw himself, or if, more likely, it was simply a useful representation when dealing with humans.
 In the case of a true replicant AI, it would certainly have been the latter.
 But Ralf the Wise and Powerful was, to Denice's knowledge, unique; once merely Image, Ralf the Wise and Powerful had been made replicant by the touch of an AI named Ring.
-Unlike most replicant AIs, Ralf contained significant quantities of representational code, code designed by Trent in the days when Ralf had acted as his face to the InfoNet.
+Unlike most replicant AIs, Ralf contained significant quantities of representational code, code designed by Trent in the days when Ralf had acted as his face to the Net.
 It made Ralf, Denice thought, seem rather more human than most AIs.